mac-theobio/Lab_meeting/return_to_campus_survey.md

 	- how do you get to campus? [live on campus, walk, bike, public transit, car pool, private vehicle]
 	- how many people live in your household (including you) [1, 2, 3, 4, 5, 6, 7, 8, 9, 10+]
+	- what type of household is it?
+      [family home / student house / apartment / university residence / other]
 - Have you ever had a COVID-19 test?
 	- How many times?
 [1, 2, 3, 4, 5-9, 10-19, 20+]
 	- When? (approximate dates if you don't remember exactly when)